thinker010/Discord-raspberry-pi-startup-notifier/README.md

-If its not working try updating python3 `sudo apt install python3` again

 # HOW TO GET YOUR WEBHOOK URL:

 https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks

+# Troubleshooting:
+1. If its not working try updating python3 `sudo apt install python3` again
+2. Dont try it on terminal because it doesnt work on terminal but u can try it on thonny editor or complete the whole process and check if it sends the message